tight-embedded/tight-ios-sdk/README.md

 ```
 <key>NSLocationAlwaysAndWhenInUseUsageDescription</key>
 <string>YOUR_APP_NAME uses Tight to collect and transmit location data, which is used solely for drive detection and mileage tracking.

-For automatic drive detection and mileage tracking, please select "Always Allow".</string>
+For automatic drive detection and mileage tracking, please select "Change to Always Allow".</string>

 <key>NSLocationAlwaysUsageDescription</key>
 <string>YOUR_APP_NAME uses Tight to collect and transmit location data, which is used solely for drive detection and mileage tracking.

-For automatic drive detection and mileage tracking, please select "Always Allow".</string>
+For automatic drive detection and mileage tracking, please select "Change to Always Allow".</string>

 <key>NSLocationUsageDescription</key>
 <string>YOUR_APP_NAME uses Tight to collect and transmit location data, which is used solely for drive detection and mileage tracking.